 Creates and stages with HTY creative workshops through art to engage youth in preventing sexual violence.

 Creates prevention film "shots" with HCASA, Dept. of Public Safety Sex Offender Management Team and Judiciary's Sex Offender Probation Unit to address intersection of sexual assault and alcohol.

 Initiates trauma sensitive yoga classes and group sessions on mindfulness for survivors.
 Le‘a, support dog, comforts survivors in the SATC waiting room.

-- 24/7 crisis hotline for immediate counseling, information, and referral services, including immediate assistance accessing medical-forensic examination services.
+- 24/7 crisis hotline and web chat for immediate counseling, information, and referral services, including immediate assistance accessing medical-forensic examination services.

 - 24 hours/7 days a week immediate medical forensic examination by a trained physician.
 This includes medical evaluation, collection of legal evidence, and treatment.

 - Exams are done within 120 hours of assault with use of a standardized sexual assault kit.

 - A Crisis Counselor is present to provide emotional support and advocacy.

 - Post-120 hour medical evaluation of minors by a trained physician.
 A crisis counselor is present to provide emotional support to the child and their family.

 - Assessment and treatment planning, including referrals for medication